EmanuelfrJunior/EmanuelfrJunior/README.md

 Hello, I'm Emanuel Júnior and I'm a software engineering student!

-- 💻 I have knowledge of HTML, CSS and Bootstrap Framework
+- 💻 I have knowledge of HTML/CSS, JavaScript and TailwindCSS Framework
-- 📚 I’m currently learning JavaScript and English
+- 📚 I’m currently learning React.js and English
 - 📫 Contact me at email: emanuelfrjunior@gmail.com

 <!---